 A standard ODIO overwrites all files written to temporary storage areas of the HDD.
 A full ODIO overwrites those files as well as the Fax mailbox/dial directory and Scan to mailbox data.

 An ODIO cannot be aborted from either the WebUI or LUI.

-TSF_IOW overwrites the contents of the reserved section on the hard disk using a three pass overwrite procedure.
+The image overwrite function overwrites the contents of the reserved section on the hard disk using a three pass overwrite procedure.